-This Plan is an amendment of a prior Plan that was originally effective 1-1-1992.
-The amendment of the Plan is effective as of 1-1-2021.
-Unless designated otherwise, the provisions of the Plan as set forth in this SPD are effective as of 1-1-2021.
+This Plan is a restatement of an existing Plan to comply with current law.
+This Plan was originally effective January 1, 2003.
+However, unless designated otherwise, the provisions of the Plan as set forth in this SPD are effective as of January 1, 2022.